article banner (priority)

 Using primitives

-In JVM we have a special built-in type to represent basic elements like numbers or characters.
-They are called primitives and are used by the Kotlin/JVM compiler under the hood wherever possible.
-However, there are some cases where a wrapped class needs to be used instead.
+In JVM, we have a special built-in type to represent basic elements like numbers or characters.
+These are called primitives and are used by the Kotlin/JVM compiler under the hood wherever possible.
+However, there are some cases where a wrapped class (an object instance containing a primitive) needs to be used instead.
 The two main cases are:

 • When we operate on a nullable type (primitives cannot be null).

-• When we use a type as a generic.
+• When we use a type as a generic type argument.

 So, in short: